appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/enterprise-store/index.md

    <Screenshot url='https://cdn.appcircle.io/docs/assets/ac-app-store-azure-extension-task.png' />
 3. Complete the necessary input fields and then click the "Add" button.

    3.1.
-You can learn more about getting your access token [here](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens).
+You can learn more about getting your personal api token [here](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens).

 :::info
 You should add this task extension after completing your build steps.